tmselim/ruby-on-rails-exercises/README.md

 ### Fork the project

-Use the 'Fork' button on the upper left of the project's github page.
+Use the 'Fork' button on the upper right of the project's github page.

 ### Check out a local copy: